'Terrible out here': Three more young teenagers recovering from shootings in East Baltimore

 "It started off like it was fireworks," a neighbor told WJZ.
 "At first I was like who shooting fireworks?
 But then after that, they just really let loose, like they had heavy artillery."

-Around 8:20 p.m., officers found a 13-year-old boy with a gunshot wound to his right leg at the Latrobe Homes in the 1000 block Webb Court.
+Around 8:20 p.m., officers found a 13-year-old boy with a gunshot wound to his right leg in the 1000 block Webb Court.

 Three hours later, around 11 p.m., police responded to the 800 block of Aisquith Street where a 14-year-old boy had been shot.
 Around the corner, officers then found a 13-year-old girl with gunshot wounds at East Eager and North Central Avenue.